Avantika (actress)

 Avantika Vandanapu (/əˈvɑːntɪkə/ ə-VAHN-ti-kə; /te/; born January 25, 2005), known mononymously as Avantika, is an American actress.
 She began her career with the 2016 Telugu film Brahmotsavam and later took on several other projects within Telugu cinema.

 She then transitioned to American cinema and had her first lead role in the Disney Channel original movie Spin (2021) and subsequently starred in Netflix's Senior Year (2022).
-Avantika gained recognition with supporting roles in the musical comedy Mean Girls and horror film Tarot (both 2024).
+She gained recognition with supporting roles in the musical comedy Mean Girls and horror film Tarot (both 2024) and has since led Mindy Kaling's comedy series Not Suitable for Work (2026).

 Early and personal life

 Avantika Vandanapu was born to a Telugu family in Union City, California, in the San Francisco Bay Area, on January 25, 2005.
-Her family originally hails from Hyderabad, Telangana, India before they emigrated to the United States.
+Her family originally hailed from Hyderabad, Telangana, India before they emigrated to the United States.
 She took drama lessons at the American Conservatory Theater.

 Avantika currently resides in New York City.
 She attends Columbia University as a member of the class of 2027.

 Career

 Early work in Indian cinema (2014–2016)

 In 2014, Avantika won second place in the Zee TV dance competition reality series Dance India Dance L'il Masters (North America Edition).

 Avantika entered Telugu cinema in 2015 and was signed for two movies.
 She was selected to play the role of Chutki in 14 Reels Entertainment's Krishna Gaadi Veera Prema Gaadha (2016), however, scheduling conflicts forced her to leave during production.
 Avantika officially debuted as a child artist in Brahmotsavam (2016) starring Mahesh Babu.
 She then appeared in Chandra Shekhar Yeleti's film Manamantha.
 Later, she signed on for Premam starring Naga Chaitanya and Shruti Hassan, in which she portrayed the younger version of Madonna Sebastian's character.
-Avantika revealed that the key reason for her departure from Telugu cinema was the lack of variety in the roles she was offered which mainly consisted of playing the "childhood of heroine" or a supporting role.
+Avantika revealed that the key reason for her departure from Telugu cinema was the lack of variety in the roles she was offered which mainly consisted of playing the younger character of the female lead or a supporting role.